 The proposed Seward Airport Improvements project has two primary purposes.
-The first is to develop engineering solutions that will protect airport facilities from further damage caused by recurrent flooding of the Resurrection River in order to provide a reliable working airport.
-The Seward Airport is located within the floodplain of the Resurrection River, and portions of the airport are within the defined floodway (see Figure 8 on page 44).
+The first is to develop practicable solutions that will protect airport facilities from further damage caused by recurrent flooding of the Resurrection River in order to provide a reliable working airport.
+The Seward Airport is located within the floodplain of the Resurrection River, and portions of the airport are within the defined floodway (see Figure 8 on page 49).
 The main RW (RW 13-31) has been overtopped 18 times since 2011, resulting in damage to all the airport facilities.
-Erosion from the river and regular flood damage require a continuous maintenance effort by DOT&PF to keep the RW usable.
+Erosion from the river and regular flood damage require a continuous maintenance effort by DOT&PF to keep the RW usable but do not address existing reduction in runway load bearing capacity due to flood and sub-surface flow damage.